Francisco Carrillo Morales

-Francisco Carrillo Morales was a Cuban politician and general who participated in all three wars of Cuban Independence.
+Francisco Carrillo Morales (1851–1926) was a Cuban politician and general who participated in all three wars of Cuban Independence.
 He commanded the 4th Army Corps during the Cuban War of Independence as a Major General.
 He was also known as the 6th Vice President of Cuba from May 20, 1921, to May 20, 1925, as well as a governor of several Cuban provinces.

 Origin

 Francisco Carrillo Morales was born at the town of San Juan de los Remedios, Santa Clara on October 4, 1851.
 At just 17 years old, he became involved in the independence conspiracies that sought to separate Cuba from Spain.

 Ten Years' War

-Carrillo took part in the Las Villas uprising on February 1869.
+Carrillo took part in the Las Villas uprising in February 1869.
 He was subordinated to Major General Salomé Hernández.
 Later, he went to Camagüey, along with the rest of the Villarreal soldiers in search of reorganizing and obtaining supplies.

 He was an outstanding student at the military academy created by Major General Ignacio Agramonte in Camagüey.
-After Agramonte's death on May 1873, all his troops were subordinated to Major General Máximo Gómez.
+After Agramonte's death in May 1873, all his troops were subordinated to Major General Máximo Gómez.

 Under Gómez's orders, Carrillo fought in Santa Cruz del Sur, the second combat of the Battle of Jimaguayú, La Sacra, Palo Seco and Las Guásimas, between 1873 and 1874.
 Back at Las Villas, Commander Francisco Carrillo was subordinated to Lieutenant Colonel Francisco Jiménez Cortés.

 At Las Villas, Carrillo besieged and attacked Fort Tetuán near Remedios.
 He participated in the combats of Corojal, Hondones and Las Chacas, as well as in the attacks on Sancti Spíritus and Remedios.
 He was wounded in the Battle of Nuevas de Jobosí and was promoted to Colonel on October 1, 1877.

 On February 10, 1878, the Pact of Zanjón was signed, which officially ended the war.
 Colonel Carrillo capitulated together with Major General Carlos Roloff on March 18 of that year.